internetofwater/pids.geoconnex.us/docs/contributor/README.md

 ## File Formats

 ### XML
-File format used to create Sitemap Indexes and Sitemaps Files crawled by Google and [Glean
+File format used to create Sitemap Indexes and Sitemaps Files crawled by Google and [Gleaner](https://github.com/gleanerio/gleaner)

 ### CSV
 File format used to create mappings from Geoconnex IRIs to their corresponding location on the web.